The West End Home Foundation is dedicated to helping support and sustain a comprehensive system of care for older adults in Middle Tennessee.

 When and how are grant awards made?

 All applicants receive written notification regarding approval or denial of grant requests in early November.
 Successful applicants will receive their actual grant award in early January.

-Are there specific issues impacting senior adults that are given greater priority in the grant process?
+Are there specific issues impacting older adults that are given greater priority in the grant process?

 We have not identified priorities among the eight service categories that we fund.
 We consider all service categories to be important components in the comprehensive system of care for older adults.